ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/moj-de-tech-radar.md

 - **Limited collaboration**: Contributions were limited to in-person meetings, restricting remote or asynchronous participation.
 - **No historical record**: We couldn’t easily track changes, the rationale behind decisions, or the timeline of updates.

-### From Static to Dynamic: Adopting an Open-Source Solution
+### From Whiteboard to Webpage: Adopting an Open-Source Solution
-In 2020, Zalando open-sourced their JavaScript-based [technology radar](https://github.com/zalando/tech-radar), which offered a dynamic and automated solution.
-Zalando’s radar uses a central JSON file to define each **blip**—its name, quadrant, ring, and date—which then automatically populates the visual radar.
-This simple yet powerful design addressed many of our challenges.
+In 2020, Zalando open-sourced their JavaScript-based [technology radar](https://github.com/zalando/tech-radar), providing a dynamic alternative.
+Their radar uses a central JSON file to define each **blip**—including its name, quadrant, ring, and date—which automatically populates the visual radar.
+This approach tackled the core challenges of manual updates and static visuals.

-We adopted Zalando’s radar as a foundation and extended it to better suit our needs.
-By integrating with **GitHub Discussions**, we introduced a streamlined way to propose, discuss, and update blips while maintaining a transparent and historical record of decisions.
+We adopted Zalando’s radar as our foundation and built on it to better suit our needs.
+By integrating with **GitHub Discussions**, we introduced a streamlined way to propose, discuss, and update blips.
+This not only maintained a transparent historical record but also allowed for asynchronous collaboration—crucial for a remote-friendly, hybrid-working environment.

-### Our Key Innovations
-1. **Automated Updates**: Blip data is managed in a single JSON file, eliminating the need for manual updates and reducing overhead.
-2. **Asynchronous Collaboration**: Leveraging GitHub Discussions, team members can propose and review blips at any time, enabling participation across remote and hybrid teams.
-3. **Full Decision History**: Each blip discussion maintains a timeline of decisions and feedback, giving us a clear historical record.
-4. **Improved Accessibility**: Hosting the radar on GitHub Pages makes it easily shareable with other teams and stakeholders.

-By enhancing Zalando’s open-source radar with GitHub integrations, we transformed it into a living, collaborative tool that evolves with our team.
-It not only simplifies maintenance but also ensures that our technology choices remain transparent, well-documented, and adaptable.

----

 ## Integrations with GitHub